OriginTrailClub/deepdive/past-events/eu-blockchain-summit.md

 I’d also like to thank my friends from OriginTrial TraceLabs for really making it easy.
 I think you’ve made a beautiful product for us.
 It’s working, and I only look forward to future use cases.

-Dan Purtell also released a “teaser” during the event where he is disclosing that [BSi is ](https://youtu.be/KKgqGpZablw?t=29568)[in talks with a very large footwear company](https://youtu.be/KKgqGpZablw?t=29568).
+Dan Purtell also released a “teaser” during the event where he is disclosing that [BSI is ](https://youtu.be/KKgqGpZablw?t=29568)[in talks with a very large footwear company](https://youtu.be/KKgqGpZablw?t=29568).
 Below is the transcript:

 I’m having discussions right now with a very large footwear company and they would like a consumer to be able to go to their product, to scan something, and from that perspective be able to tell the story for that product, to be able to tell the story in terms of the fact that they’re socially responsible, there’s no child labor in that factory, that they’re certified to these different programs, that the factory uses renewable energy whatever % it may be, or recycled materials.